Proportion of pupils from a cohort enrolled in a given grade at a given school year who are no longer enrolled in the following school year.

 Ideally, the rate should approach 0%; a high dropout rate reveals problems in the internal efficiency of the educational system.
 By comparing rates across grades, it is possible to identify those which require greater policy emphasis.

-The level and maximum number of grade repetitions allowed can in some cases be determined by the educational authorities with the aim of coping with limited grade capacity and increasing the internal efficiency and flow of pupils (or students).
+Level and maximum number of grade repetitions allowed can in some cases be determined by the educational authorities with the aim of coping with limited grade capacity and increasing the internal efficiency and flow of pupils (or students).
 Care should be taken in interpreting this indicator, especially when comparing education systems.

 To measure the phenomenon of pupils from a cohort leaving school without completion, and its effect on the internal efficiency of educational systems.
 In addition, it is one of the key indicators for analysing and projecting pupil flows from grade to grade within the educational cycle.